ASC90/Vue_template_test/README.md

 ## Component inside a component
 To make a component inside an other component:
-- Create file .vue extension of the new component and add this:
+- Create file .vue extension of the new component and add this (for example):

 <template>
 </template>